 However, from what I have seen during the last one, I don’t see it going much further.
 I went to a meeting on the 1st floor of the SU.
 The good ideas are there, the emotion is there and the will to change the structure too, but it won't translate in the form of the current strikes.

 Secondly, strikes need scale.
 You don't even need everyone doing the strike to have a direct interest in the dispute, but you need a lot of people nonetheless.
 People draw attention and raise profile.
 The current strikes are too long and are punitive to students by making them miss 14 days.
 As a 3rd year I will suffer significantly.
 The strike should make the university suffer, with the help of the students.
-Losing 14 days of class which won't be returned is a huge loss for any student.
+Classes which won't be returned, and the additional guidance and contact hours is a huge loss for any student.

 Anger is legitimately rising.
 But instead of letting students blaming the academics for their lost learning, the UCU members that partook in strikes should take more time to explain to the students the aims and purposes of the strikes.
 Collectively, the targets of student and academic should be the university bosses that created this situation.
 Most academics are content to do their job to a high standard, lead research in their fields and feel valued by the university they work with.